Hans Reiser: Nina Reiser's murder and disappearance

-According to a confession by Hans Reiser to authorities, on September 3, 2006, Nina Reiser dropped their two children off with Hans Reiser at his mother's house, where he was living at the time.
-The pair got into a heated argument over Nina Reiser taking the children to the doctor's, with Nina referencing that she had custody over the children, and so was free to do as she wished.
-Defense lawyer William DuBois later said that Hans Reiser alleged that Nina Reiser was fabricating illnesses in the children.
-In a fit of rage, Hans Reiser hit her in the face and strangled her to death.
-He put her body into a duffel bag, moved it into his car at night, drove it to an isolated area and buried it over the course of two nights.
-After cleaning his car, Hans Reiser disposed of the seat the body was placed on out of caution.
+According to a later confession by Hans to authorities, on September 3, 2006, Nina dropped their children off with Hans at his mother's house, where he was living at the time.
+The pair got into a heated argument, and Hans strangled her.
+He buried her body in an isolated area over the course of two nights.

-Nina Reiser was reported missing on September 5, 2006.
-She had last been seen on September 3, when she dropped the children off.
-She failed to meet her best friend at her house later that evening.
+Nina was reported missing on September 5, 2006.
+She had last been seen on September 3, when she dropped the children off at Hans's mother's house.

-Nina Reiser's 2001 Honda Odyssey minivan, with groceries inside, was found on September 9 in Oakland's Thornhill neighborhood, just east of the SR 13 Warren Freeway.

-It was reported by police that neighbors first spotted the parked minivan on September 5, the day she was supposed to pick up her children at school.
+Nina's minivan, with groceries inside, was found on September 9.
+It was reported by police that neighbors first spotted the parked minivan on September 5.

-Hans Reiser's neighbors said that they saw him hosing something down in the driveway for half an hour shortly after Nina went missing and said that his car—a 1988 Honda CR-X Si hatchback—disappeared shortly after, and his mother rented a car so Hans could drive hers.
-Police brought cadaver dogs in to search his property, but no human remains were found.
+Hans's neighbors said that they saw him hosing something down in the driveway for half an hour shortly after Nina went missing and said that his car disappeared shortly after, and his mother rented a car so Hans could drive hers.
+Police searched his property.

-Following Nina Reiser's disappearance, which resulted in the removal of the Reiser children from the Reiser family, Hans Reiser attempted to obtain custody but was unsuccessful.
+Following Nina's disappearance, Hans attempted to obtain custody but was unsuccessful.
 Oakland police testified against Hans Reiser at the custody hearing, though they did not reveal the evidence on which they based their concerns.